Advertisement

 Frequency depends on the context—regulatory requirements, environmental conditions, and the scale of industrial activities.

-3. What industries benefit most from POPs testing?
+3. What industries benefit most from testing of Persistent Organic Pollutants?

 Agriculture, manufacturing, chemical production, and waste management industries rely heavily on POPs testing for compliance and environmental safety.